gowthamvsn/US-Stock-Signal-Scoring-and-Prediction/README.md

 ## Why This Project?

-Most retail trading strategies rely on fixed indicator rules or black-box models.
+Most retail trading strategies either rely on fixed technical rules or use black-box models that are hard to interpret.

-This project bridges the gap by:
+This project takes a middle-ground approach by:

-- Using **interpretable technical signals**
+- Using clear, well-known technical indicators
-- Measuring **forward realized price movement**
+- Measuring what actually happens after the signal
-- Assigning **data-driven weights** to indicators
+- Assigning weights based on historical outcomes
-- Validating signals with **machine learning**
+- Validating signals with a machine learning model
-- Producing **ranked probability-based predictions**

-The goal is not day trading, but **systematic signal evaluation**.
+- Ranking stocks by predicted likelihood of upside

+The focus is on evaluating signal quality in a systematic way, not on day trading or execution.

+In backtesting, the signal set showed a high hit rate for identifying short-term upside moves.

 ---